-Jonathan Coppel was reappointed as a full-time Commissioner from July 2011 to July 2021, and is currently a Special Adviser.
-Jonathan is an economist with extensive international and domestic experience advising governments on macroeconomic, investment, energy, social, environmental and regulatory policy.
+Jonathan Coppel was appointed as a full-time Commissioner from July 2011 to July 2021, and is currently a Special Adviser.
+Jonathan is an economist with extensive international and domestic experience advising governments on trade, investment, energy, environmental, regulatory and macroeconomic policy.

 Prior to his appointment, Jonathan was Head of the OECD G20 Sherpa office.
 During his OECD career he held senior roles as Counsellor to the Chief Economist, Executive Manager of the NEPAD-OECD Africa Investment Initiative, Head of the EU and UK Desks and analyst at the International Energy Agency.
 In Australia he has held senior management positions at the Reserve Bank and started his career at the Commonwealth Treasury.